nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >> * `YYYY-M-D`
 >> * `YYYY/M/D`
 >>
->> 📝 `today` keyword specifies today's date, replacing the need to type in the actual date for date inputs.
+>> 📝 `today` keyword specifies today's date, replacing the need for you to type in the actual date for date inputs.

 ## 3. Features